 A CSA Angels Project Grant is intended to make a dramatic beneficial impact on the receiving institution’s costume collection.
 Applications will be evaluated on:

-A complete application must be uploaded as one (1) pdf file under 100 MB using an online submission form (available in the summer of 2024) and include the following documents in listed order:
+A complete application must be uploaded as one (1) pdf file under 100 MB using this online submission form and include the following documents in listed order:

-The application deadline is October 15, 2024.
+The application deadline is October 1, 2025.
 Receipt of applications will be acknowledged within one week.
-Qualified applicants will be notified after December 15, 2024.
-After that date, there will be a virtual visit before a recipient is chosen by the Angels Project Leadership Committee.
+Qualified applicants will be notified after October 15, 2025.
+After that date, there will be a visit, virtual or onsite, before a recipient is chosen by the Angels Project Leadership Committee.

 Recipient must publicly acknowledge CSA in all lectures, publications, publicity pertaining to the award.